jfBiswajit/saturn/README.md

 # Saturn

-Saturn is an online e-commerce website who provides various kind of products to customers.
+Saturn is an online e-commerce website thats provides various kind of products to customers.

 ## Key Features